annaVettoruzzo/FunctionalConnectivity/README.md

 done in the future to overcome these limitations and open novel opportunities for future developments of robotic-assisted technology and neuroprostheses, based on personalized educational training programs.

+In codes.txt a brief explanation of the codes is provided.

+Author: Anna Vettoruzzo
+Supervisor: Prof. Giulia Cisotto
+Co-supervisor: Prof. Viviana Betti and Dr. Ottavia Maddaluno